burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

     static inline size_t s_object_count {};
 };
 ```
-Before inline variables, it was possible to use static variables, but the burden to add static variables into compilable unit is under your responsibility.
+Before inline variables, it was possible to use static variables, but the burden to add static variables into compilable/ and finally, the linkable unit is under your responsibility.
 ```cpp
 class ObjectsOld {
     static size_t s_object_count;